Holidays in Málaga, Andalusia: Beaches, Sun and Coastal Escapes

 Where to Stay in Málaga

-- Best Benalmadena: Located in the town of Málaga, this 4-star beachfront hotel in Benalmádena, Costa del Sol, is ideal for those who want sea-view rooms and comprehensive wellness facilities.
+Finding the right base is essential for a stress-free holiday.
+One of the most popular options for those looking to stay in the heart of the coastal action is the Best Benalmadena.
+Situated in the town of Málaga, this 4-star beachfront hotel in Benalmádena, Costa del Sol, is ideal for those who want to wake up to sea-view rooms and make use of the excellent wellness facilities on-site.

 Getting There and When to Go